doivglser/mindevenviro-fanciful/README.md

 * sCRYPtUPdater.sh

 If the time in minutes is over, refer to the exit handler, if false, reset work-interval, if true exit.
+Scan in $HOME for file suffixes or the header with dd, to determine the working directory.
+Implement Programmable Completion, to auto-complete the command sequence with the [Tab] key.